dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 <h3>Reliability and support</h3>

 The CPU generations that are not in Microsoft's list of supported CPUs have their support halted from their manufacturers, which means that there would be a higher chance of crashing and outdated drivers.
-In fact, Intel's 8th generation CPUs (codenamed Coffee Lake), is at the time of writing, reaching its end of days.
+In fact, Intel's 8th generation of CPUs (codenamed Coffee Lake), is, at the time of writing, reaching its end of life.
 Some 8th Gen CPUs have already been discontinued.
-For example, the Intel i7 8565U, a supported mobile CPU, has a shipment discontinuation date of November 19th 2021.[^5]
+For example, the i7-8565U, a supported mobile CPU, will reach its shipment discontinuation on the date of November 19th 2021.[^5]

 <h2>Explaining the requirements</h2>